Master of Education (M.Ed.)

 *Or with the consent of the Director of Graduate Studies.
 However, enrolling in graduate courses without an Education degree will not lead to initial or advanced certification.

-** Candidates who hold a masters degree from an accredited institution and teacher certification/licensure may pursue a content specialization in multi-categorical education by completing the 21 hours of pedagogy.
+** Candidates who hold a masters degree from an accredited institution and teacher certification/licensure may complete a certificate program in Multi-Categorical Special Education, Reading Specialist, or Educational Leadership and Supervision.

 All Master of Education candidates fill out the Graduate Application For Admission.
 Admission is based on a baccalaureate degree from a regionally accredited college or university, the grade point average, the scores of required examinations, and other information found on the application form.